-Often F1 and N1 are not distinct so that the overall effect in comparing oral and nasal mid vowels is that the bandwidth of the first formant (merged F1 and N1) is considerably broader than F1 of the corresponding oral vowel (Hattori et al, 1958).
+In mid vowels, i.e., vowels that have F1 roughly in the 300-800 Hz region, F1 is replaced with a triplet of an oral formant, nasal formant, and nasal antiformant, i.e. an F1-N1-NZ1 combination (e.g., Hawkins & Stevens, 1985).
+Often F1 and N1 are not distinct, so that the overall effect in comparing oral and nasal mid vowels is that the bandwidth of the first formant (merged F1 and N1) is considerably broader than F1 of the corresponding oral vowel (Hattori et al., 1958).
 The peak amplitude of the first peak in nasalized mid vowels is also likely to be lower, both because of the broader bandwidth, and because of the presence of NZ1.

 There is a loss of perceptual contrast especially along the height dimension when vowels are nasalized i.e., high vowels tend to be perceived to be lower and low vowels are perceived to be phonetically higher (Wright, 1975, 1986).
-The acoustic basis for this loss of distinction is likely to be that in high vowels, the mouth-cavity dependent F1 is raised, while in low vowels, the entire spectral centre of gravity in the region of F1 is lowered due to the presence of N1 that is lower in frequency than F1 (Krakow et al, 1988).
-The perceptual lowering effect of nasalization was demonstrated by Beddor et al. (1986) who showed that a greater proportion of tokens from an /æ-ε/ continuum were labelled as /æ/ when the continuum was nasalized (see Ohala, 1993 for a number of sound changes that are consistent with this effect).
-In a related experiment, Krakow et al. (1988) showed that the lowering effect disappeared if the tokens were taken from a /bVnd/ (with V varying between nasal and oral).
-They reason that this comes about because listeners attribute the nasalization to a coarticulatory effect of the following /n/ as a result of which the lowering effect of nasalization on vowel height is factored out.
+The acoustic basis for this loss of distinction is likely to be that in high vowels, the mouth-cavity dependent F1 is raised, while in low vowels, the entire spectral center of gravity in the region of F1 is lowered due to the presence of N1 that is lower in frequency than F1 (Krakow et al., 1988).
+The perceptual lowering effect of nasalization was demonstrated by Beddor et al. (1986).
+They synthesized two continua from bad to bed by lowering F1.
+In one continuum, the vowels were oral, /bæd-bɛd/, and in the other they were nasal, /bæd-bɛd/.
+They found more tokens from the nasal continuum were labelled as bad than from the oral continuum (see Ohala, 1993 for a number of sound changes that are consistent with this effect).
+In a related experiment, Krakow et al. (1988) additionally synthesized a continuum from bend to band using nasal vowels (thus /bænd-bɛnd/).
+They found that the responses from /bænd-bɛnd/ patterned with the oral continuum from bad-bɛd/ rather than with nasal /bæd-bɛd/.
+They reasoned that this is because listeners attribute the acoustic nasalization in /bænd-bɛnd/ not to the vowel (as they necessarily must do in /bæd-bɛd/ since vowel nasalization has no coarticulatory raison d'être in this case) but to the contextual effects of the following /n/ consonant.